Diniboy1123/manifesto/README.md

 As the second step a regular player that plays MPEG-DASH would reach out to is the URL of the init segment.
 However MSS doesn't have a concept of a pre-served init segment, but it is rather generated on the client side.
 DASH however needs the init segment, so the tool attempts to generate the init segment on the fly.
 This is done by parsing various properties from the manifest, most importantly the `CodecPrivateData` field, which usually contains the codec specific information.
 These init segments are also served back to the client on a per-request basis.
 Since init segment generation needs to be programmed for each codec, only a few codecs are supported.
 Currently the tool supports `H264` (`avc1`) for video, `AAC` and `EAC-3` for audio and `STPP` for subtitles.
 For example I didn't encounter HEVC streams yet, so those are not implemented.
 If you encounter a codec that is not supported, please open an issue and I will try to implement it.

 The third step is the actual segment request.
 If a player requests a segment, the tool will reach out to the upstream provider and fetch the given segment.
 This can't be served as-is, because some MP4 boxes need to be altered and removed, so the segments are also parsed, repackaged and served on the fly.
 For example we replace track IDs to always be `1`, because the generated init segments also always have track ID `1`.
 Certain players have audio/video desync issues if you don't specify a `tfdt` box, so we add that if missing as well.
+See the [Various hacks applied](#various-hacks-applied) section for details.

 With all that, `manifesto` is able to serve a DASH manifest that should be playable without any re-encoding or remuxing.